jw2249a/2017-bayes-audit/2017-code/README.md

 priors (say one for each candidate), as explained in [Rivest and Shen (2012)](http://people.csail.mit.edu/rivest/pubs.html#RS12z).

-The filename for a contest audit parameters file is of the form ``11-audit-parameters-contest-2017-11-22.csv`` (showing a year-month-day version label).

 [Back to TOC](#table-of-contents)

 #### Collection audit parameters